BAP Relationship With Industry

-Mature reflection will indicate that most, if not all responsible adults in professional positions have potential conflicts of interest.
-By conflicts of interest we mean allegiances or hostilities to particular groups, organisations or interests, which may influence excessively one's judgements or actions.
+Mature reflection will indicate that most, if not all, individuals in professional positions have potential conflicts of interest.
+By conflicts of interest we include allegiances or hostilities to particular groups, organisations or interests, which may influence excessively one's judgements or actions.
 The issue is particularly sensitive when such interests are private and/or may result in personal gain.

 Our expectation is that Council Members and Officers will always endeavour to recognise such interests and to act independently and in the greater interest of the BAP when giving their best judgements on matters of policy and procedure.
 It is also essential that Council Members and Officers are seen to exercise such independence, should their judgements be subject to public scrutiny.

-To this end, it is wise for Council Members and Officers to disclose what potential conflicts of interest they have.
-These should be declared before election and are then updated annually (retrospectively for the preceding year), and held as a document in the office, open to scrutiny by BAP members.
+To this end, Council Members and Officers are expected to disclose any actual or perceived conflicts of interest.
+These should be declared when standing for election to Council and are then updated annually (retrospectively for the preceding year), and held as a document in the office, and available on the BAP website, open to scrutiny.